fpsvogel/learn-ruby/README.md

   - [StimulusReflex community on Discord](https://discord.com/invite/stimulus-reflex)
   - [Ruby on Rails Link community on Slack](https://www.rubyonrails.link/)
   - [GoRails community on Discord](https://discord.gg/gorails)
+- **Mentorship:**
+  - [First Ruby Friend](https://firstrubyfriend.org) where aspiring and first-year developers are connected with a mentor.
+  - [The Rails subreddit](https://www.reddit.com/r/rails) is another good place to find a mentor.
 - **Subscribe to Ruby newsletters:** You can learn a lot by listening in on what the Ruby community is talking about.
   - [Ruby Weekly](https://rubyweekly.com/)
   - [Ruby Radar](https://rubyradar.dev/)